The Legal System

 Where Do I Go?

-All hearings for Orange county children are held at the Orange County Juvenile Division Court at 2000 E Michigan St, Orlando, FL 32806.
-The Osceola County Court House is located at 2 Courthouse Sq, Kissimmee, FL 34741.
+All hearings for Orange county children are held at the Orange County Juvenile Division Courthouse at 2000 E Michigan St, Orlando, FL 32806.
+The Osceola County Courthouse is located at 2 Courthouse Sq, Kissimmee, FL 34741.
 The Seminole County Courthouse is located at 301 N Park Ave, Sanford, FL 32771.
+The Brevard County Courthouse is located at 2825 Judge Fran Jamieson Way, Melbourne, FL 32940.

 Your hearing notification letter should show the specific courtroom location where your child’s case will be held.
 Your case manager can also help you know where to go.